phelipetls/seriesbr/docs/source/demos/IPEA.rst

    [67 rows x 2 columns]

-You will then be able to search for how many you like.
+You will then be able to search for multiple countries in one call.

 .. code:: python